Jewels of Margaret Tudor: Jewels in the inventory of James V

 Margaret Tudor died at Methven Castle in October 1541.
 Some of her jewels may be included in the inventories of her son James V. He ordered Oliver Sinclair and John Tennent to pack up her belongings at Methven for his use.

 In 1542 in the Jewel House of Edinburgh Castle there was a rosary of jasper beads with gold gauds, and an ornament for a woman's breast with 21 sets of pearl, with three pearls in each set.
 The king's servant Henry Kemp of Thomastoun kept among the king's jewels a "tablet with an image of our Lady" and two "hingers", a diamond "M" with a pendant pearl and a ruby "H" with images, possibly connected with Margaret Tudor.

 Susannah and the Elders

 An allegorical portrait of Margaret Tudor with two companions, known as the Bute portrait, currently displayed at the National Galleries of Scotland, shows her wearing a medallion on her girdle depicting the Biblical story of Susannah and the Elders.
-Princess Mary gave Margaret's daughter Margaret Douglas a balas ruby with a table cut diamond and three mean (smaller) pendant pearls; a gold brooch with a large sapphire; a brooch of gold with a balas ruby and the "History of Susanne", and a gold brooch with the History of David, when she married the Earl of Lennox in 1544.
+Princess Mary gave Margaret's daughter Margaret Douglas, Countess of Lennox, a balas ruby with a table cut diamond and three mean (smaller) pendant pearls; a gold brooch with a large sapphire; a brooch of gold with a balas ruby and the "History of Susanne", and a gold brooch with the History of David, when she married the Earl of Lennox in 1544.